aosabook/500lines/functionalDB/chapter.md

 * the second level stores the related attribute-names (the green-ish area)
 * the third level stores the related value (the pink-ish area)

 This index is named EAVT, as the top level map holds (E) entity ids, the second level holds (A) attribute names, and the leaves hold (V) values.
-The (T) comes from the fact that each layer in the database has its own indices, hence the index itself is relevant for a specific (T) time.
+The (T) comes from the fact that each layer in the database has its own indexes, hence the index itself is relevant for a specific (T) time.

 ![image alt text](image_1.png)